woman and small child playing with an activity table on yellow background.

 Early childhood education is filled with challenges, rewards, and memorable moments for both teacher and child.
 With patience and an open mind, you can help steer the next generation toward a life filled with great accomplishments.

 Besides beginning a career you love that allows you to make a difference, the need for trained early childhood teachers is projected to grow 15% by 2031, much faster than average!
 With more positions becoming available every day, now is the perfect time to take the next step toward preparing for a job in the field.
 Want to know more about starting your Early Childhood Education Degree or CDA Certificate online?
-Reach out to an Admissions Specialist at Penn Foster today at 1.888.427.6500!
+Request more information or reach out to an Admissions Specialist at Penn Foster today at 1.888.427.6500!

 Popular Posts